jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

         - [x] ~~And the "2001 - 2002 Symbol" phase starts with initial ideas about Encircle language, and ends with the unfinished Symbol.doc, though not much was written down about the progress (though probably things are in hour loggings, not considered yet.)~~
     - [x] ~~Looking at "1.
 Software System.doc":~~
         - [x] ~~If none of this part of the planning docs is usable for inclusion in Encircle Language Spec planning docs, it may be worth a peek at the actual document Software System.doc or the 'redirection pages'.~~
         - [x] ~~I like it.
 I do not think I see much content I might use for Encircle Language Spec.
 From earlier ideas I had, I expected to find more.
 Perhaps I looked it over wrong.
-Or maybe now much is narrowed in scope, some more content from this document does not fall into scope anymore, making less of it very usable in Encircle Language Spec.
+Or maybe now much is narrowed in scope, some more content from this document might not fall into scope anymore, making less of it very usable in Encircle Language Spec.
 Just bits and pieces maybe, but I expect to find texts of similar content and quality near the topics of Encircle Language Spec already.~~

 #### 2020-04-01 Done Scoping Encircle Language Spec Planning Docs